Highest weight modules with respect to non-standard Gelfand-Tsetlin subalgebras: Relation Gelfand-Tsetlin modules

 \subsection{Relation modules}

-In \cite{FRZ19} the class of relation Gelfand-Tsetlin modules was introduced as an attempt for unifying several known constructions of Gelfand-Tsetlin modules with diagonalizable action of the standard Gelfand-Tsetlin subalgebra.
-This section is devoted to describe the construction and main properties of relation Gelfand-Tsetlin modules with respect to the standard Gelfand-Tsetlin subalgebra.\\
+In \cite{FRZ19} the class of relation Gelfand-Tsetlin modules was introduced as an attempt to unify several known constructions of Gelfand-Tsetlin modules with diagonalizable action of the standard Gelfand-Tsetlin subalgebra.
+This section is devoted to recall the construction and main properties of relation Gelfand-Tsetlin modules with respect to the standard Gelfand-Tsetlin subalgebra.\\

-Denote by $\mathfrak{V}$ the set $\{(i,j)\ |\ 1\leq j\leq i\leq n\}$ arranged in a triangular configuration with $n$ rows, where the $k$-th row written as $((k,1),\ldots,(k,k))$, and top row given by the $n$-th row.
-From now on, we only consider directed graphs $G$ with set of vertices $\mathfrak{V}$, such that the only possible arrows are the ones connecting vertices in consecutive rows or vertices in the $n$-th row.
+Denote by $\mathfrak{V}$ the set $\{(i,j)\ |\ 1\leq j\leq i\leq n\}$ arranged in a triangular configuration with $n$ rows, where the $k$-th row is written as $((k,1),\ldots,(k,k))$, and the top row is given by the $n$-th row.
+From now on, we only consider directed graphs $G$ with set of vertices $\mathfrak{V}$, such that the only possible arrows are those connecting vertices in consecutive rows or vertices in the $n$-th row.
 We will assume that $G$ does not contain oriented cycles or multiple arrows.

-A graph $G$ will be called \emph{non-critical} if for any two vertices in the same row $k<n$ and the same connected component (of the unoriented graph associated with $G$), there exists an oriented path in $G$ from one vertex to the other.
+\begin{definition} A graph $G$ will be called \emph{non-critical} if for any two vertices in the same row $k<n$ and the same connected component (of the unoriented graph associated with $G$), there exists an oriented path in $G$ from one vertex to the other. \end{definition}

 \begin{example} Consider the following two graphs for $n=4$:

 \\ The graph to the left is critical, and the one to the right is non-critical. \end{example}

 We write vectors in $\mathbb{C}^{\frac{n(n+1)}{2}}$ as ordered tuples $L=(l_{n1},\ldots,l_{nn},\ldots,l_{22},l_{21},l_{11})$ indexed by elements in $\mathfrak{V}$, and by $T(L)$ we denote the triangular configuration induced by the triangular configuration of $\mathfrak{V}$.
 Such arrays will be called \emph{Gelfand-Tsetlin tableaux}.